 With every round, you work one more regular stitch between your increase stitches.
 By Round 10, for example, you'd make 8 single stitches between each increase.

-That's all well and good, but what does it actually look like?
-Follow along in the photos below as we work a flat circle in double crochet.
+Now, what does this actually look like?
+See below as we work a flat circle in double crochet.

 Start with a magic ring .
 Make 3 chains and 12 dc into the ring, which will give you 13 stitches in Round 1, shown on the left in the photo above.

-For Round 2, worked in a new color (the circle on the right in the above photo), make a dc into one of the dc stitches in Round 1.
+For Round 2, worked in a new color (the circle on the right), make a dc into one of the dc stitches in Round 1.
 Work a second dc into the same stitch and complete the round making 2 dc into every stitch.

 By working 2 stitches into every stitch, you've doubled your stitches in Round 2.
 You now have 26 stitches.

 An easy way to make sure you're on track in each round is to count your stitches.
-Each round, you're increasing by the same number of stitches you started with in Round 1.
+Remember, you're increasing by the same number of stitches you started with in Round 1.
+So, because our example started with 13 dc, each subsequent round increases by 13 stitches.

 - Round 2: 26 (13 sts from previous round + 13 sts increased)